osmcode/osmium-tool/man/osmium-export.md

 :   No tags match.

 Array
-:   The array contains one or more expressions as descibed in the FILTER
+:   The array contains one or more expressions as described in the FILTER
     EXPRESSION section.

 null